mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 In this case, you can create an executable of the GUI as follows:

 * install a clean python version (not using anaconda)
-* afterwards, follow these steps in the clean python installation (not in your virutal environment mad_gui!):
+* afterwards, follow these steps in the clean python installation (not in your virtual environment mad_gui!):

 .. code-block:: python